M12Shehab/Agentic-AI-HealthCare/Readme.md

 ## 📄 License

-MIT License — free to use and modify with attribution.
+MIT License — Open source and freely modifiable with attribution.

 ---